This page is no longer being updated. Please visit our Coronavirus (COVID-19) roundup for the latest data on the economy, business and jobs.

-Initial results from Wave 15 of our Business Impact of Coronavirus (COVID-19) Survey (BICS) for the period 21 September to 4 October 2020 show that of businesses that had not permanently ceased trading, 41% said they had less than six months’ cash reserves and 4% said they had none.
-35% said they had more than six months’ cash reserves and 20% were not sure.
+Results from Wave 16 of our Business Impact of Coronavirus (COVID-19) Survey (BICS) for the period 5 to 18 October 2020 show that of businesses that had not permanently ceased trading, 42% said they had less than six months’ cash reserves and 3% said they had none.
+34% said they had more than six months’ cash reserves and 21% were not sure.

-In August 2020, retail sales volumes increased by 0.8% when compared with July; this is the fourth consecutive month of growth, resulting in an increase of 4.0% when compared with February’s level before the impact of the coronavirus (COVID-19) pandemic was seen.
-There was a mixed picture within the different store types as non-store retailing volumes in August 2020 were 38.9% above February, while clothing stores were still 15.9% below February’s levels.
+In September 2020, retail sales volumes increased by 1.5% when compared with August; this is the fifth consecutive month of growth, resulting in an increase of 5.5% when compared with February's level before the impact of the coronavirus (COVID-19) pandemic was seen.
+Looking at the four main retail sectors, food stores and non-store retailing remained at higher levels than in February.
+Non-food stores also recovered in September, while fuel was the only sector to remain at lower levels than in February 2020.

-Our latest labour market data, for June to August 2020, show the employment rate has been decreasing since the start of lockdown, while the unemployment rate and the level of redundancies have been increasing in recent periods.
+Our latest labour market data, for June to August 2020, show the employment rate has been decreasing since the start of the first UK-wide lockdown (March 2020), while the unemployment rate and the level of redundancies have been increasing in recent periods.
 Total hours worked, while still low, show signs of recovering, and there are fewer people temporarily away from work.
 Vacancies also show signs of a recovery, with a record quarterly increase in the recent period.
 Early indicators for August 2020 suggest that the number of employees in the UK on payrolls was down around 673,000 compared with March 2020.

 Monthly gross domestic product (GDP) grew by 2.1% in August 2020 as lockdown measures continued to ease.
 While it has continued steadily on the path towards recovery, the UK economy grew less than in recent months.
 There was strong growth in restaurants and accommodation following the easing of lockdown rules, the “Eat Out to Help Out” scheme, and people choosing summer “staycations”.
 However, many other parts of the service sector recorded muted growth.
 Construction also continued its recovery, with a significant boost from housebuilding.
 There was limited growth in manufacturing, which remains down on its February 2020 level, with car and aircraft production still much lower than at the start of 2020.

 Provisional estimates indicate the impact of the pandemic on public sector finances.
-The £173.7 billion borrowed in the first five months of this financial year (April to August 2020) is more than three times the £56.6 billion borrowed in the whole of the financial year 2019 to 2020.
+The £208.5 billion borrowed in the first six months of this financial year (April to September 2020) is more than three times the £54.5 billion borrowed in the whole of the financial year 2019 to 2020, and the highest borrowing in any April to September period since records began in 1993.

 This page is a summary of insights from our most recent analysis and will be updated as new publications are released.
 Sign up to our email alerts for daily updates in your inbox.